DataONEorg/k8s-cluster/storage/storage.md

 ## Ceph-based Volumes

-Ceph (https://docs.ceph.com/en/pacific/rados/index.html) is an open-source software storage platform that is available for use with Kubernetes (k8s) and requires installing the open-source storeage plugin Ceph CSI (https://github.com/ceph/ceph-csi).
-The Ceph CSI plugin provides communication between k8s and the Ceph Cluster so that pods can access disk storage on the cluster.
+Ceph (https://docs.ceph.com/en/pacific/rados/index.html) is an open-source software storage platform that is available for use with Kubernetes (k8s).

+k8s can access storage systems if a storage driver is available for the storage system.
+Storage driver used by k8s must adhere to the [Container Storage Interface](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/) specification.
+These plugins can either be included with the k8s release, or provided as separate software.

+The storage driver for Ceph is available the [Ceph CSI](https://github.com/ceph/ceph-csi) github repo.
+This driver must be installed and running on k8s before Ceph volumes can be accessed by k8s pods.

 Details of the DataONE k8s usage of Ceph via Ceph CSI is [here](../Ceph/Ceph-CSI.md)